lamamos/lamadmin/README.md

 tiradmin
 ========

-An administration panel for rex
+An administration panel for rex.